luizbills/wp-tweaks/readme.txt

 == Changelog ==

+= 1.2.0 - 10/16/2018 =

+* New Feature: hide WordPress version in admin footer
+* Tweak: jQuery default version now is 2.2.4
+* Tweak: added description to informs the jQuery stable versions
+* Tweak: informs that jQuery Migrate also is disabled when using jQuery from CDN
+* Fix typos

 = 1.1.0 - 07/18/2018 =

-* New feature: dashboard page with only one column
+* New Feature: dashboard page with only one column
 * Fix some typos

 = 1.0.0 - 05/23/2018 =